Translational and rotational Brownian displacements of colloidal particles of complex shapes: Goals and theoretical framework

-It is worthwhile to consider two generic cases.
-First, the particle structure and size are known and the goal is to study its translational and rotational Brownian motion.
-Second, the particle structure is not known, and the Brownian displacement cross-correlations are used to determine its mobility coefficients which in turn provide information abut the particle structure and size.
+Case 1, analyzed in Sec. \ref{III}. \\ The particle structure and size are known and the goal is to study its translational and rotational Brownian motion.

+Case 2, described in Sec. \ref{IV}. \\ The particle structure is not known, and the Brownian displacement cross-correlations are used to determine its mobility coefficients which in turn provide information about the particle structure and size.

 Numerical computations performed in Ref.~\cite{Kraft} correspond to the first case.
-However, analysis of experimental data is usually related to the second case.
+However, analysis of experimental data is often related to the second case.
 The challenging question is if the cross-correlations measurements can be analyzed with a precision high enough to provide information about the particle geometry.

-In this Comment, we apply the analytic expressions from Refs.~\cite{CEW2015JCP,CEW2016} to satisfy both goals.
+In this paper we apply the analytic expressions from Refs.~\cite{CEW2015JCP,CEW2016} to satisfy both goals.
 In Sec.~\ref{III}, we perform calculations which belong to the first case.
 In Sec.~\ref{IV}, we generalize this approach to the second case.

 The basic theoretical framework used in Sec. \ref{III} is the following.
-First, we evaluate the friction matrix \cite{Kim,CEW2015JCP} for the particles at their initial orientations, to compare with the experimental and numerical results from Ref.~\cite{Kraft}.
-We follow Ref.~\cite{Kraft}, where the friction matrix was divided by the fluid viscosity $\eta$ and denoted as $\bm{\mathcal H}$.
-Therefore, the translational-translational, rotational-translational and rotational-rotational elements of $\bm{\mathcal H}$ are given in terms of $\mu$m, $\mu$m$^2$ and $\mu$m$^3$, respectively.
+First, we evaluate the mobility matrix $\bm{\mu}$, which, by definition, gives the particle translational and rotational velocities when multiplied by the hydrodynamic force and torque exerted by the particles on the fluid \cite{Kim,CEW2015JCP}.
+We do it for the particles at their initial orientations.
+The inverse of $\bm{\mu}$, called the friction matrix, is denoted as $\eta \bm{\mathcal H}$, as in Ref. \onlinecite{Kraft}, \bee \eta \bm{\mathcal H} = \bm{\mu}^{-1}. \eee Therefore, the translational-translational, rotational-translational and rotational-rotational elements of $\bm{\mathcal H}$ are given in terms of $\mu$m, $\mu$m$^2$ and $\mu$m$^3$, respectively.